Best Practices for Shipping Dangerous Goods

 Be Prepared to Pay Additional Handling Fees

-All shippers add an additional surcharge for dangerous goods/HazMat materials, due to the extra risks involved with handling and processing them.
+All shippers add an additional surcharge for dangerous goods/hazmat materials, due to the extra risks involved with handling and processing DG items.
 There are usually two categories that the shippers will put dangerous goods into when assessing surcharges.

 • Accessible Dangerous Goods (ADG): The content of package must be accessible during transit for security reasons.